Creating Access Tokens Using a Custom Integration

 Creating a Custom Integration

-Note: Creating App Registrations requires Administrator privileges.
+Note: Creating App Registrations requires Owner privileges.

 Using the DataTrails App to Create an Integration (First-Time Setup)